-Current members of the School Board are:

-Chair: Les Ozsdolay
+Chair: John Exeter

-P&C Rep: Liz Green

 CECWA Rep: Diana Guttridge

-Parent Rep: Lisa Wells
+Parent Rep: Lisa Anderson

-Lisa Anderson

 Staff Reps: Ros Hamling (Principal)

 Peter Salleo (Deputy Principal)

 Corina Botica (Manager Corporate Services)

-Shona Ballantyne (CE Co-ordinator)

-Sara O'Neill (Education Assistant)
+Shona Ballantyne (CE Co-ordinator) Sara O'Neill (Education Assistant)

+Les Ozsdolay (former Chair)

 Community Reps: Kate Doust MLC

-Sue Carpenter (ex Dept of Education)

 Lynne Anderson (Vanquip)

-John Exeter, former Principal
+Jan Mason

 COMPLAINTS MANAGEMENT

 Parents are initially asked to see the class teacher about any problem that has arisen regarding their child.
 If the problem remains unresolved parents are asked to contact the Principal and formalise the complaint in writing.
 The issue will be investigated and a written response will be completed.
 Complaints arising at an Independent Public School will be managed where possible at the school level.
 However, should parents remain dissatisfied, they may contact the South Metropolitan Regional Education Office (Phone: 9336 9563) for advice.
 In those exceptional circumstances where a complaint relates to the alleged improper conduct of a department employee, the complaint should be forwarded in writing to:

-PRIVATE & CONFIDENTIAL Executive Director, Professional Standards and Conduct Department of Education and Training 151 Royal St East Perth WA 6004
+PRIVATE & CONFIDENTIAL

+Executive Director, Professional Standards and Conduct

+Department of Education and Training

+151 Royal St

+East Perth WA 6004

-DISABILITY RESOURCING SYSTEM (formerly known as Schools Plus)
+DISABILITY RESOURCING SYSTEM

 An individual Disability Allocation will be provided to schools to support students with special educational needs that meet eligibility criteria.
 This allocation provides teacher time and education assistant time to the school.

 The Disability Allocation will be aligned with each student's assessment and takes into account four determining factors:

 - the students disability

 - their degree of disability

 - the teaching and learning adjustments they will require, and

 - school type.

 There are seven levels of funding and each level generates a different financial resource.
 Please note: A diagnosis of Intellectual Disability may not be sufficient to meet eligibility required for an individual Disability Allocation.

-Eligibility requirements for an individual Disability Allocation requires evidence that includes:

-- two consecutive assessments of cognitive functioning that meet the criteria for diagnosis - assessment of adaptive behaviour functioning, and - verification of eligibility signed by a Lead School Psychologist detailing the current disability severity level.
+Eligibility requirements for an individual Disability Allocation requires evidence that includes: - two consecutive assessments of cognitive functioning that meet the criteria for diagnosis - assessment of adaptive behaviour functioning, and - verification of eligibility signed by a Lead School Psychologist detailing the current disability severity level.
 The responsibility for the determination of eligibility lies with the School Psychology Service.
-The Disability Allocation process generally begins in Kindergarten and subsequent reviews occur in Pre-Primary, Year 3, Year 7 and Year 9.
+The Disability Allocation process generally begins in Kindergarten and subsequent reviews occur in Pre-Primary, Year 3, and Year 9.
 You will be contacted by the School Psychologist or school staff if your child is undertaking a review.
 It is essential that the school has recent, relevant reports for this process.
 The information required may come from a variety of sources including reports on your child's diagnosis, cognitive assessments, medical and therapy reports and reports from Disabilities Services Commission or other agencies.
 Information can be sent to the school with your child in a sealed envelope.
-A photocopy of the document(s) will be added to your child's school file and the envelope returned home the same day.
+A photocopy of the documents will be added to your child's school file and the envelope returned home the same day.
 If you prefer to bring the information to school please do so.
 The Department of Education respects the right to privacy.
 All information collected during the Disability Allocation review process is confidential, in accordance with the Information Privacy and Security Policy (2001).

-INCLUSIVE SCHOOLING

-It is important to recognise that Carson Street School forms part of the whole spectrum of educational provision for children in the South Metropolitan region.
+INCLUSIVE SCHOOLING It is important to recognise that Carson Street School forms part of the whole spectrum of educational provision for children in the South Metropolitan region.
 Links between Carson Street School and local mainstream establishments are viewed as reciprocal in that, wherever possible, they should provide mutual benefits.
-This may occur in the following way:

-- Small groups which meet for a particular aspect of the curriculum or for social activities - Students from secondary schools who come to Carson Street School as part of their community or work experience programs. - Satellite Classes in regular school settings.
+This may occur in the following way: - Small groups which meet for a particular aspect of the curriculum or for social activities - Students from secondary schools who come to Carson Street School as part of their community or work experience programs. - Satellite Classes in regular school settings.